10 Questions to Ask Your Wedding Florist Before Your Big Day

 Peonies or poppies?
 Lilies or lilacs?
-Whatever blossoms suit your style, know what to ask so they’re fresh, fabulous and fit your budget.
+Whatever blooms best suit the style of your wedding day, know what to ask your florist so each arrangement arrives fresh, fabulous, and fit to your budget.

 1. Will you set the flowers up at the site according to my specifications?